SC refuses to restore 4G in J&K, asks centre-led ‘special committee’ to examine issues

 — Live Law (@LiveLawIndia) May 11, 2020

-The court refrained from passing any order on restoration of 4G services — which likely means that the status quo will continue in the union territory, which was first plunged into a seven-month communications blackout amid a political crisis following the abrogation of Article 370.
+Since the court refrained from passing any order on restoration of 4G services — the status quo will prevail in the union territory, which was first plunged into a seven-month communications blackout amid a political crisis following the abrogation of Article 370.
 After the Supreme Court intervened in response to a petition filed by Kashmir Times editor Anuradha Bhasin, the administration finally restored access to a limited number of whitelisted websites.
-Internet services — limited to 2G speeds, with increased scrutiny of prepaid SIM cards — were restored only on March 4.
+Internet services — limited to 2G speeds, with increased scrutiny of prepaid SIM cards — were restored only on March 4, just weeks before the coronavirus pandemic and lockdown hit the country.

 The petitioners had asked for restoration of 4G internet, given the fallouts of the COVID-19 crisis and the subsequent nationwide lockdown.
 The 3-judge bench comprised of Justices N.V.
 Ramana, R. Subhash Reddy, and B.R.
 Gavai has reserved order on the case on May 4 on petitions filed by Foundation for Media Professionals, Private Schools Association of J&K, and Soayib Qureshi.